Kesh-web/Assignment-3-Part-1-NGINX/README.md

 - **`location / { try_files $uri $uri/ =404; }`**
   Ensures Nginx tries to serve the requested file or directory.
 If it doesn't exist, a `404 Not Found` error is returned.

+>[!IMPORTANT]
-> **Important:** Using a separate server block file instead of modifying the main `nginx.conf` file directly helps maintain an organized configuration.
+> Using a separate server block file instead of modifying the main `nginx.conf` file directly helps maintain an organized configuration.
 It allows you to make updates and changes to an individual server without affecting the main `nginx.conf`, and if there are any issues, you can isolate the problem more easily.

 ### Checking Nginx Service Status